 Mythology Gag: A Real Life example - in a scene in series one, Henry is seen composing 'Greensleeves' for Anne Boleyn, though it is now believed that the tune was composed in the Elizabethan era.

 My Sister Is Off Limits: Averted.
-Even though Mary Boleyn has been Henry's mistress, she cheers Anne on as she marries him and becomes his queen, since it means greater power and prestige for her family.
+Even though Mary Boleyn has been Henry's mistress, she cheers Anne on as she marries him and becomes his queen.

 Played straight with Charles Brandon and Princess Margaret.